 Zelensky said the coming weeks would decide how more than 30 months of fighting that has killed thousands would end.

-“It is now being determined what the legacy of the current generation of states leaders will be.
+“It is now being determined what the legacy of the current generation of state leaders will be.
 Those in the highest offices,” he said.

 “This fall will determine what comes next in the war,” the president said.

-Before his US trip, Zelensky repeated in no uncertain terms that he was disappointed that the United States and UK have not given Ukraine permission to use the long-range weapons deep within Russia, but noted that both countries had, at that point, made overtures toward overturning those restrictive policies.
+Before his US trip, Zelensky repeated in no uncertain terms that he was disappointed that the US and UK have not permitted Ukraine to use the long-range weapons deep within Russia but noted that both countries had, at that point, made overtures toward overturning those restrictive policies.

 Other Topics of Interest

-Pressed on why he thought the Biden administration has delayed that decision, Auchincloss responded: “Misplaced fears of escalation.”
+Pressed why he thought the Biden administration had delayed that decision, Auchincloss responded: “Misplaced fears of escalation.”

 Advertisement